 “Once the court gets involved, the court just looks at it and cuts it in half and says; half is for Party A, half is for Party B,” Pisarra says.
 “It doesn’t really matter who has it or where it’s at.”

 “Everybody should have emergency funds because you never know what’s going to happen,” Pisarra says.
-“You can meet the most perfect person on the planet; and all of the sudden you’re dealing with a crazy person and you need to get out now.”
+“You can meet the most perfect person on the planet, and all of a sudden you’re dealing with a crazy person and you need to get out now.”